This article was last updated July 2019

 4. Select your datasets

 Under the first field, select the dataset you want to turn into a bubble map.
-In the second field, select the geographic region you want to use to summarize your data.
-In this example, we’ve chosen US States from the eSpatial database.
+Select the geographic region you wish to use in the second field to summarize your data.
+In this example, we've chosen US States from the eSpatial database.

 If you have no region datasets in your library, click the Add Region Datasets button.
-From the eSpatial database select the geographic region required and then click Add to Map.
+From the eSpatial database, select the geographic region required and click Add to Map.

 5. Create your bubble map

-Click Complete and your bubble map will be generated with your data summarized by region.
-The image you will see first will also have all your points data displayed on the map.
+Click Complete and create your bubble map with your data summarized by region.
+The image you will see first will display all your points data on the map.
 You can hide these points in the legend by clicking the eye icon beside the dataset.

 6. Style your bubble map

 To customize your bubble map, select the Style menu on the left side of your screen.
-To adjust your bubbles, select the region dataset from the drop-down menu (e.g. US States).
-Once you’ve selected the correct dataset, you can customize the colour and icon used for your bubbles under the Default Pin tab.
-Under Size by Value, you can adjust the scale used for each bubble by setting the size of the bubble for low and high points.
+Select the region dataset from the drop-down menu (e.g., US States) to adjust your bubbles.
+Once you've chosen the correct dataset, you can customize the color and icon used for your bubbles under the Default Pin tab.
+Under Size by Value, you can adjust the scale used for each bubble by setting the bubble size for low and high points.

 Experiment with the settings to find the bubble map that works best for you.
 If none of the icons available from the eSpatial database are suitable, you can also upload your own custom icons.

-Creating a bubble map is an easy, quick way to evaluate the values of a region, whether it’s at the country, state or zip level.
-Make your own with an eSpatial free trial to start analyzing your data today.
+Creating a bubble map is an easy, quick way to evaluate a region's values, whether at the country, state, or ZIP level.
+Make your own with an eSpatial free trial to analyze your data today.